• Skip to primary navigation

 Step 2) Boil milk in a thick-bottomed dish.
 Use full-fat milk to get the desired creaminess.
 Add cardamom powder, and simmer till it reduces to half the original amount.

-boiling milk for kheerPin
+boiling milk for kheer

 Step 3) Meanwhile, in a frying pan heat ghee.
-Add nuts like almonds, pistachio, and cashew and fry them till golden.
+Add nuts like almonds, pistachio, and cashews and fry them till golden.
 Transfer to a plate.
 These fried nuts are used for garnishing the kheer.

 Step 4) In the same frying pan add more ghee and add vermicelli.
 Fry the seviyan (vermicelli) for 2 – 3 minutes over low heat.
 They will become golden and slightly crisp.
 Turn off the heat.

-frying vermicelli for kheerPin
+frying vermicelli for kheer

-Step 5) Add ghee roasted vermicelli to the thickened milk, sugar, and half of the soaked saffron.
+Step 5) Add ghee-roasted vermicelli to the thickened milk, sugar, and half of the soaked saffron.
 Stir to combine.

-making seviyan kheerPin
+making seviyan kheer

 Step 6) Cook the kheer till seviyan are soft, and the sugar is dissolved.
 Turn off the heat.